-If you would like to save some money, then the best value transfer is a fixed bus service either by Oui Bus or Easy Bus - these only go to Chamonix Sud bus stop, so do bear in mind that you then have to reach your Chamonix hotel with all your luggage.
+If you would like to save some money, then the best value transfer is a fixed bus service either by Flix Bus (from Geneva Centre), Oui Bus (from Geneva Centre) or Easy Bus (from Geneva Airport) - these only go to Chamonix Sud bus stop, so do bear in mind that you then have to reach your Chamonix, Les Houches, Les Bossons or Argentière hotel with all your luggage.
+Personally I would only do this if my hotel was very near the Chamonix Sud bus stop (eg. Aiglons, Heliopic or Oustalet).